Menu

 Origins and Development

+The Carcano rifle was primarily produced by four major Italian state-owned factories: Fabbrica d'Armi di Terni, Fabbrica d'Armi di Torino, Fabbrica d'Armi di Brescia, and Fabbrica d'Armi di Roma.
 Production began in 1892 and continued until 1945, with an estimated 6-7 million rifles and carbines manufactured across different variants.
-The heaviest production periods occurred during World War I and World War II, as Italy ramped up arms production to meet the demands of large-scale warfare.
+The peak years of production were during World War I and World War II.

 Carcano Variants